inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **TODO** routes

-Some routing configuration is required.
-The Ipv4NetworkConfigurator module can assign addresses to virtual interfaces automatically, but cannot set up routes for them, because it does not know the network topology (i.e. which real interface the virtual ones use) so routes for the virtual interfaces need to be added manually.
+The virtual interfaces require manual routing configuration.
+The Ipv4NetworkConfigurator module can assign addresses to virtual interfaces automatically, but cannot set up routes for them because it does not know where the virtual interfaces are in the network topology (i.e. which real interface they use).
+Thus routes for the virtual interfaces need to be added to the configator's xml config file:

+..
+We need to do some manual route configuration because of the virtual interfaces.

+.. /.
 Here is the xml configuration for the configurator:

+..
+Virtual interfaces need manual route configuration.
+We need to configure the routes to the virtual interfaces manually.
+Some routing configuration is required/We need to configure some of the routing manually.

 .. literalinclude:: ../config_virt.xml
    :language: xml

+..
 The xml configuration adds routes for the virtual interfaces in both hosts.

-.. note:: we use global arp
+.. note:: we use global arp; works with normal arp tho

 **TODO** traffic

-Two UDP apps in host1 generate packets, one targetting host2's eth interface, the other host2's virt interface:
+The only traffic in the simulation is generated by two UDP apps in host1, one targetting host2's eth interface, the other host2's virt interface:

 .. literalinclude:: ../omnetpp.ini
    :start-after: *.host1.app[*].typename = "UdpBasicApp"
    :end-at: destAddresses = "host2%virt0"
    :language: ini

-The apps are also configured to include the outgoing interface in the packet name (eth and virt).
+The apps are also configured to include the outgoing interface in the packet name (eth and virt), so that we can tell the packets apart in Qtenv.

 Our goal is to make host2 only accessible via the two virtual interfaces, so we configure the VLAN policy like so: